 4. Approve New Applications

 If you have tenants moving in before the end of the month or on the 1st, be sure to approve their applications.
+Go to the Listing page and approve the applicant so the lease can be created and added to your rent roll.

 5. Post Security Deposits

 Once you’ve added new leases, go to your Receivables page and post any security deposits that were collected.
+If Autopay collections is enabled and you don't want the security deposit collected you can also click on the transaction and toggle off the collection of that invoice.

 This step is very important, because Autopay will collect all outstanding invoices on the 1st of the month.
+If deposits aren’t posted and they are left as on to collect tenants will have the deposit withdrawn from their bank.

 Posting deposits ensures your accounting stays accurate and up to date before rent roll runs.